realalienzjc/node_template_project_exp/README.md

 ## TODO

 * TODO: ```gulp build``` not quit after task, is it hold on by Watch task?

 * TODO:ESP: how to minitoring the change if new files/folders are copied or when removing?

+* TODO: see if the watchify task can auto reload after a error code change

 * TODO: How to launch specific path html when running a local server?

 * TODO: react code, transforming

+* TODO: jslint task for code analysis

 * TODO: make 'build' tasks not watchified!